-Also known as sales per customer, the sales per transaction number tells a retailer what is the average transaction in dollars.
+Also known as the sales-per-customer, the sales-per-transaction number tells a retailer the average amount of a transaction in dollars.
 A store dependent on its salespeople to make a sale will use this formula in measuring the productivity of staff.

 Gross Sales ÷ Number of Transactions = Sales per Transaction

 Sales per Employee

 When factoring sales per employee, retailers need to take into consideration whether the store has full-time or part-time workers.
 Convert the hours worked by part-time employees during the period to an equivalent number of full-time workers.
 This form of measuring productivity is an excellent tool for determining the number of sales a business needs to generate when increasing staffing levels.

 Net Sales ÷ Number of Employees = Sales per Employee

 The profit in a retail store comes from the second item sold, not the first.
 Therefore knowing the accessory sales provides information on what items are generating a profit.
 To calculate this number, simply divide the total sales by accessory sales.
 This will tell you how well your employees are doing at adding additional items onto the sale, similar to the Items per transaction above.
 Depending on your products, an ideal range for this metric is 10%.

 Net Sales ÷ Accessory Sales = Accessory % of Sales